Charger des données

 // appelée...

-const const response: any
+const const response: anyresponse = await fetch: anyfetch('https://api.example.com/random-number');

 // ... ou lorsque `invalidate('app:random') est appelée

-depends: any
+depends: anydepends('app:random');

 return {

-number: await const response: any
+number: anynumber: await const response: anyresponse.json()

 };

-import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>
+}import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>

 type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>